 I mentioned in the part I that I couldn’t keep Mimi because of my allergy.
 While, the biggest concern was that she’s ultimately a street cat.
 It’s hard to make her a home cat.
 She couldn’t fit in the environment which has the opposite style of living.
 Taking away of her natural instincts and freedom sounds cruel.
-Another reason was, my parents were not welcome to have a street cat like Mimi.
+Another reason was, my parents were not welcoming to a street cat like Mimi.

 The theme of being “welcome” hits home through the story of Third Culture Kid Smitha Day, whose upbringing presented challenges:

 “The challenges included not being fully understood and accepted in my birth country both by family and the society at large.
-And by accepted, I mean there was an expectation I dress, and sound like the larger community.
+And by accepted, I mean there was an expectation I dress and sound like the larger community.
 When living abroad I learned languages and accents to fit in… what this did was let people assume I was from the local place and hence that part of me that was Indian got hidden…”

 Smitha Day overcame the difficult times, she claimed both Kentucky and India as her home.

 She was born in India, lived in several countries growing up as her parents chose to build their career overseas.
 She moved to the Middle East approximately when she was three, and then on to Zaire at five and lived there until 14 years of age.
-At 18, she came to the U.S. for undergraduate.
+At 18, she came to the U.S. for undergraduate studies.